scc-digitalhub/docs/user/docs/tasks/functions.md

 ### List

-To list all functions you can use the `list_functions()` method.
+To list all functions, use the `list_functions()` method.

-The mandatory parameters are:
+Mandatory parameters are:

 - **`project`**: the project in which the function will be created

-The optional parameters are:
+Optional parameters are:

-- **`kwargs`**: keyword arguments passed to the client that comunicate with the backend
+- **`kwargs`**: keyword arguments passed to the client that communicates with the back-end

 Example: